daledavies/jump/README.md

 Get the container image from Docker Hub (https://hub.docker.com/r/daledavies/jump).

-The following will start Jump and serve the page at http://localhost:8123 with a custom site name, Open Weather Map support, and volumes to map Jump's "backgrounds", "favicon", "search" and "sites" directories to local directories on your machine (`OWMAPIKEY` and `LATLONG` values below are just for example)...
+The following will start Jump and serve the page at http://localhost:8123 with a custom site name, Open Weather Map support, and volumes to map Jump's "backgrounds", "favicon", "search" and "sites" directories to local directories on your machine.
+`OWMAPIKEY` and `LATLONG` values below are just for example - refer to the [environment variables](https://github.com/daledavies/jump?tab=readme-ov-file#environment-variables).

 ```yaml
 version: '3'